daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ### Essential R packages

-Next, install the key R packages needed for the start of MDS program, by typing the following into the R console in RStudio:
+Next, install the key R packages needed for the start of MDS program, by opening up RStudio and typing the following into the R console inside RStudio:

 ```
 install.packages(c('tidyverse', 'blogdown', 'xaringan', 'renv', 'usethis', 'devtools'))